AliAwwad/laravel-model-attributes/README.md

 ### Maybe

 ### Thanks to:
+- MySQL Nodejs library, it made this possible.
 - Vinkla `autocomplete-tailwind`, great package, I went through its code and learned how to make a provider for `autocomplete-plus`.
-- MySQL Nodejs library, it made this possible.
+- Azakur4 `autocomplete-php`, which I copied his README file layout.